Gaby-Do/monty/README.md

 - Implement the swap opcode: The opcode swap swaps the top two elements of the stack.
 - Implement the add opcode: The opcode add adds the top two elements of the stack.
 - Implement the nop opcode: The opcode nop doesn’t do anything.
+- Implement the sub opcode: The opcode sub subtracts the top element of the stack from the second.
+- Implement the div opcode: The opcode div divides the second top element of the stack by the top element.
+- Implement the mul opcode: The opcode mul multiplies the second top element of the stack with the top element.
+- Implement the mod opcode: The opcode mod computes the rest of the division of the second top element by the top element.

 ## General Requirements
 - Allowed editors: vi, vim, emacs